Tommy John Surgery

 Damage to this tendon may occur if you dislocate your elbow.
 But while anyone can tear an ulna collateral ligament from an awkward movement or an accident, typically, athletes who throw overhand or use overhead motions are more at risk for UCL injuries than most people.
 Sports that put participants at risk of an UCL tear include:

-Your physician performs a complete examination to ascertain the extent and severity of your UCL injury.
-Before considering surgery, your specialist may suggest non-surgical treatments such as guided therapy or injections and medications.
+Your physician at the Medex Diagnostic and Treatment Center performs a complete examination to ascertain the extent and severity of your UCL injury.
+Before considering surgery, your specialist may suggest non-surgical treatments such as guided physical therapy (PT) or injections and medications.
 These options work well if:

 If surgery is necessary, you can expect your orthopedic surgeon to follow some standard steps, deviating where required for your particular case.
 Most Tommy John surgeries involve these steps: